State: Reemployment assistance more user friendly

 DEO is working with the Department of Management Services to enhance the online application system called CONNECT.

-DEO added 72 new servers to increase capacity so it can handle 120,000 simultaneously.
+DEO added 72 new servers to increase capacity so it can handle 120,000 applications simultaneously.

-“Our DMS team is committed to supporting DEO in getting Floridians the assistance they desperately need at this time.
-We will continue to allocate the technical and personnel resources necessary to provide Floridians the level of service they expect and deserve,” Satter said.

-DeSantis, in the news release, is said to be supporting DEO by “making resources available to assist with helping more Floridians as quickly as possible.”

-The Florida Department of Revenue has added DEO nearly 600 new workers to help process Reemployment Assistance applications.
-Along with them, more than 2,300 state workers are volunteering to take calls, answer emails and process applications, the news release states.
+The Florida Department of Revenue has added nearly 600 DEO workers to help process Reemployment Assistance applications.

-“The Department of Revenue is eager to assist the Department of Economic Opportunity in verifying the applications for Reemployment Assistance during this statewide health emergency.
-DOR has nearly 600 experienced employees who are ready to mobilize for this all-hands-on-deck effort,” said Jim Zingale, with the Florida Department of Revenue.

 Post a comment as